 Control of a 9-1-1 video call is also about the specific camera work that is needed to capture and achieve control of the information being presented.
-The use of video during a 9-1-1 call relies on the ability of the caller to provide the necessary camera views so that call takers are able to understand what they see and acquire needed information.
-Such 'camera work' is a known challenge with mobile video calling [28,35,40], yet in typical domestic situations where a video call might be connecting family or friends, the specifics of what is needed to be shown are far less critical than video footage during a 9-1-1 call.
+The use of video during a 9-1-1 call relies on the ability of the caller to provide the necessary camera views so that call takers are able to understand and acquire needed information.
+Such 'camera work' is a known challenge with mobile video calling [30,37,42], yet in typical domestic situations where a video call might be connecting family or friends, the specifics of what is needed to be shown are far less critical than video footage during a 9-1-1 call.
 This suggests critical design implications for aiding callers in performing camera work.

 One way to do this might be to display on-screen instructions on a video call, including the possible use of augmented reality.
 Such on-screen additions could allow callers to know what they should capture and how it should be captured.
 Yet even with such instructions, there is a chance that video could be captured quickly and it could be difficult for the call taker to see and process it.
-This again suggests the need for a range of visual options as a part of video calls.
+Past research on remote troubleshooting has shown that additional visual information can sometimes make troubleshooting more challenging [23,43].
+It can also change the nature of conversations and make them less efficient [23,43].
+These points and our findings, again, suggest the need for a range of visual options as a part of 9-1-1 video calls.
 For example, small video clips or images could be automatically captured at various points in the video call, and possibly mapped to the information being shown (e.g., person, place, problem).
 There might also be challenges in getting the call taker to remain calm enough to capture the requested video footage, though the delegation of subtasks around camera work could help to calm them.
 This maps to participants' responses that said call takers were generally calmer when given a set of tasks to do.

 Callers may need easy mechanisms to be able to surreptitiously stream video of an assailant if a crime was in progress, such that they do not create additional risk for themselves.
-For example, they would need a means to know what they were showing on video to the call taker without necessarily having to look at a viewfinder, which could easily 'give away' the fact that they were streaming the person via a video call.
+For example, they would need a means to know what they were showing on video to the call taker without necessarily having to look at a viewfinder, which could easily 'give away' the fact that they are streaming the person via a video call.
 A simple solution might involve the call taker being able to relay verbal instructions over the audio channel such as, 'move the camera left'.
 Video calling software could also detect people or objects in the scene using computer vision and automatically generate oral instructions for camera movement.

 An alternative means to acquire information could be to simply give control of the camera to the call taker where the caller is instructed to hold their phone in front of them at arm's length.
 The call taker could then be given access to all cameras available on the device (e.g., both front and rear facing cameras) and be able to pan, tilt, or zoom within these images.
-This would shift the camera work to a call taker who could be more familiar with video calls, if they were handled on an everyday basis and if training on camera work was provided.
-In the future, mobile phones will likely contain 360° cameras, which would make remote camera work more easily possible as a call taker would then have a 360° view of the remote area [49].
+This would shift the camera work to a call taker who could be more familiar with video calls and cast an 'expert gaze' on the situation.
+In the future, mobile phones will likely contain 360° cameras, which would make remote camera work more easily possible as a call taker would then have a 360° view of the remote area [53].